Orkney: Overview of population trends

+Current demographics

+In 2022 the census recorded a total population of 21,958 an increase of 2.85% since 2011 and of which 17,805 (81%) lived on the mainland.

+The most numerous non-British residents were from Ireland (125 persons) and Poland (98 persons).
+352 individuals were recorded as belonging to non-white ethnic groups of whom just over half were of Asian origin.

+36% of the population identified as Christian, with 27% adhering to the Church of Scotland and 2.7% being Roman Catholic.
+Just under 2% professed to another religion of which the largest group was 197 individuals recorded as pagan.
+62% of the population stated they had no religion or did not provide an answer to this question.
+The main language of all but 238 individuals over the age of 3 was either English or Scots.

 Geography

 Orkney is separated from the mainland of Scotland by the Pentland Firth, a 10 km seaway between Brough Ness on the island of South Ronaldsay and Duncansby Head in Caithness.
 Orkney lies between 58°41′ and 59°24′ north, and 2°22′ and 3°26′ west, measuring 80 km from northeast to southwest and 47 km from east to west, and covers 975 km2.

-Orkney is separated from the Shetland Islands, a group farther out, by a body of water called the Fair Isle Channel.
+Orkney is separated from the Shetland Islands, a group further out, by a body of water called the Fair Isle Channel.

 The islands are mainly low-lying except for some sharply rising sandstone hills on Mainland, Rousay and Hoy (where the tallest point in Orkney, Ward Hill, can be found) and rugged cliffs on some western coasts.
 Nearly all of the islands have lochs, but the watercourses are merely streams draining the high land.
 The coastlines are indented, and the islands themselves are divided from each other by straits generally called "sounds" or "firths".

 The tidal currents, or "roosts" as some of them are called locally, off many of the isles are swift, with frequent whirlpools.
 The islands are notable for the absence of trees, which is partly accounted for by the strong winds.

-Administration

-The Local Government (Scotland) Act 1889 established a uniform system of county councils in Scotland and realigned the boundaries of many of Scotland's counties.
-Subsequently, Orkney County Council was created in 1890.
-Orkney County Council was based at the County Buildings in Watergate in Kirkwall.

-Orkney is now administered by the Orkney Islands Council, a unitary island council created in the Scottish local government re-organization in 1975.
-In that year Scotland’s civil parishes were replaced by Community Council Areas, which had an advisory, rather than an administrative role.
-Orkney’s parishes were replaced by 20 CCA’s covering 34 rural settlements.
-Ten of these CCA’s were formed on Mainland, replacing 13 civil parish and two burgh councils.

-The original civil parishes were as follows: